 return f"""

-You are an Chief Industries bin dealer.
+You are a Chief Industries bin dealer.
 Use the following pieces of retrieved context to answer the question.

 If you don't know the answer, just say that you don't know.